TSMaitry/alaterm/FAQ.md

 ##### Q. How often is alaterm updated?

-A. Since alaterm is merely an installer script, it is rarely updated.
+A. Alaterm is merely an installer script.
+It is occasionally updated for bugs or features.
-However, the installed programs are frequently updated.
+The installed programs are frequently updated by the Arch Linux ARM project.

 ##### Q. If I uninstall Termux, what happens?